juntaochen1/juntaochen1.github.io/_pages/about.md

 Latest News
 ======
 - Dec.
-2019: Our paper "Control of Multi-Layer Mobile Autonomous Systems in Adversarial Environments: A Games-in-Games Approach" will be published in IEEE Transactions on Control of Network Systems (TCNS). [arXiv]
+2019: Our paper "Control of Multi-Layer Mobile Autonomous Systems in Adversarial Environments: A Games-in-Games Approach" will be published in IEEE Transactions on Control of Network Systems (TCNS).
 - Dec.
 2019: Our paper "Dynamic Games for Secure and Resilient Control System Design" will be published in National Science Review (NSR).
 - I am serving as the Web Chair of The 10th International Conference on Network Games, Control and Optimization (NETGCOOP), which will be in Corsica, France on March 18-20, 2020.
 Please consider submitting your paper!
 - Nov.
 2019: I attended the NSF CPS PI meeting in Alexandria, VA, and presented a poster on CPS security and resilience.